 Notably, going to school probably is not a defense.
 According to child support case law, a party who goes to school should be imputed.
 That case law debatably applies by analogy to income calculations for maintenance and attorney fee awards.

 Similarly, staying home with kids probably is not a defense.
 In child support case law, a mother who worked part-time because she had to care for her five children was imputed at fulltime earnings.
+After a long-term marriage, however, the court must not impute a lifelong stay-at-home spouse until he or she has had time to get back on his or her feet financially.

 II.
 Motion for Temporary Order to Work.